johnfelixespinosa/Cittearn/Features.md

 When a user creates a song

 the form asks for title/artist/key

-then the form asks does this song have an intro
+how many parts does this song have?
+3

-if yes, it asks for the lyrics of the intro and the chords
+Part 1
+ name this part
+ enter lyrics for this part
+part 2

+part 3